pvvx/ATC_MiThermometer/python-interface/README.md

 ## atc_mi_format_test

-The stand-alone sample program [atc_mi_interface.atc_mi_format_test](atc_mi_interface/atc_mi_format_test.py), which can be run with `python3 -m atc_mi_interface.atc_mi_format_test`, allows browsing all available formats, with samples.
+The stand-alone sample program [atc_mi_interface.atc_mi_format_test](atc_mi_interface/atc_mi_format_test.py), which can be run with `python3 -m atc_mi_interface.atc_mi_format_test`, allows browsing all available formats, with predefined samples.
 It consists of a very simple source code, which sets the *gallery_descriptor* variable and then calls *ConstructGallery* passing appropriate parameters.
 For instance, after running this program, included sample data can be saved to *all-formats.pickle* and then loaded with *atc_mi_advertising.py* via:

 ```bash
 python3 -m atc_mi_interface.atc_mi_advertising -m -l all-formats.pickle